MDPI-AG/case-study-backend-engineering-php/README.md

 | PUT         | /api/books/{id} | Update an existing book | JSON updated book data | JSON updated book            |
 | DELETE      | /api/books/{id} | Delete a book           | None                   | HTTP 204 No Content          |

+**Design instructions for the API controllers:**
+Please stick to good RESTful practices, including proper HTTP status codes and response formats.
+Additionally, the controllers should handle errors gracefully and return appropriate HTTP status codes for error conditions.
+Finally, any business logic should be encapsulated in services or repositories, not directly in the controllers.

 #### 4. Data Validation

 - Validate required fields (title, author).